ITV Wales & West: History

 Harlech Television was awarded its contract by the Independent Television Authority in July 1967, replacing the incumbent TWW.
 While no official reason was given for the decision, it was believed TWW's preference to base its corporate headquarters in London, rather than within the region, was a key factor.

 Harlech pledged to locate its headquarters within the transmission area, based at TWW's former studios at Pontcanna in Cardiff, and at Bath Road in Bristol.
-TWW refused to purchase shares in the new consortium and opted to cease broadcasting early on Monday 4 March 1968, selling its remaining airtime to Harlech for £500,000.
-As the new service was not ready to launch, an unbranded emergency service was provided by former TWW staff until Harlech's launch on Monday 20 May 1968.
+TWW refused to purchase shares in the new consortium, Harlech refused to take on TWW's staff, and TWW opted to cease broadcasting early on Monday 4 March 1968, in order to capitalise on its remaining stock prices, selling its remaining airtime to Harlech for £500,000.
+As the new company was not ready to launch, it paid TWW's former staff to provide an unbranded emergency service until Harlech's launch on Monday 20 May 1968.
 The opening night was marked by a networked variety special.

 Initially, the station used the name Harlech Television (after the head of the company, Lord Harlech), but from the introduction of colour on 6 April 1970, this was dropped in favour of the initialism HTV.
 Other than being simpler, this also largely ended concerns from the West of England that the 'Harlech' branding was only associated with the Welsh part of the dual region.

-The initial Harlech board of directors boasted a high-profile line-up including actor Richard Burton and his wife Elizabeth Taylor, opera singer Sir Geraint Evans, entertainer Harry Secombe, millionaire businessman John James and veteran broadcaster Wynford Vaughan-Thomas.
+The initial Harlech board of directors boasted a high-profile line-up including actor Richard Burton and his wife Elizabeth Taylor, opera singer Sir Geraint Evans, entertainer Harry Secombe, actor-producer Stanley Baker, millionaire businessman John James and veteran broadcaster Wynford Vaughan-Thomas.
 The board contributed relatively little to HTV's output, although notable productions included several opera specials and documentary series including Great Little Trains of Wales and The Dragon Has Two Tongues.

 In Wales, there was an additional requirement to provide a quota of programmes in the Welsh language.
 HTV Cymru's nightly news programme Y Dydd aired each weeknight in a 6 pm timeslot shared with its English counterpart Report Wales.
 Alongside current affairs, features and entertainment programming, the company pioneered a wide range of Welsh output for children and young people including Miri Mawr, Ffalabalam and pop magazine show Ser.
 Two of the company's best known Welsh language series, Cefn Gwlad and Y Byd ar Bedwar, continue to air on S4C.

 HTV West was particularly successful in producing high-quality children's TV series, often sold internationally.
 It established the 'HTV Junior Drama Workshop' in Bristol, which auditioned and trained young actors and from which it cast roles for both its own productions, and for other companies seeking young talent.
 Arthur of the Britons (a historic adventure series), Children of the Stones (a supernatural thriller shot amid the famous stone circle at Avebury in Wiltshire) and Robin of Sherwood were all very popular wherever they were shown.